Texas A&M vs. Mississippi State NCAA Football Odds, Plays and Insights | October 2, 2021

-The No. 15 Texas A&M Aggies (3-1, 0-0 SEC) and the fourth-ranked passing defense will host the Mississippi State Bulldogs (2-2, 0-0 SEC) and the sixth-ranked pass offense on Saturday, October 2, 2021.
-The Bulldogs are 7-point underdogs.
-The game has an over/under of 46.
+The No. 15 Texas A&M Aggies (3-1, 0-0 SEC) take the fourth-ranked passing defense in college football into a matchup with the Mississippi State Bulldogs (2-2, 0-0 SEC), who have the No. 6 passing attack, on Saturday, October 2, 2021.
+The Aggies are 7-point favorites.
+The total for this matchup has been set at 46 points.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.